 Yue Chao - Jingdezhen Porcelain Artist

 We first visited his studio Jingdezhen city in November of 2019.
-His studio is in form a gutted apartment with concrete walls and flooring wherein he and his wife produce tea cups, gaiwans, tea bowls, tea pots, small flower vases, and more tea-oriented ceramics.
+His studio in the city takes the form of a gutted apartment with concrete walls and flooring, wherein he spends hours and hours every day throwing, trimming, and assembling tea cups, gaiwans, tea bowls, tea pots, calligraphy brush holders, vases, and more tea-oriented ceramics.

 Below is the formal Artist’s Statement (in Chinese):